get-forge/forge-docs/architecture/ARCHITECTURAL_IMPROVEMENTS.md

    - Configure for production environment
    - Document metrics export strategy

+3. **Circuit Breaker Metrics** (1-2 hours)
+   - Call `ApplicationMetrics.recordCircuitBreakerStateChange()` in repository methods where circuit breakers are used
+   - Add circuit breaker state dashboard panel to Infrastructure dashboard

 **Security Decision - Metrics Endpoint Protection:**

 Application-level authentication for `/q/metrics` and `/q/health` endpoints is **not required** given the AWS infrastructure security layers: